-The first one is a question about a question:
+The second is a question about a question:

 Another very powerful question is about yourself as a candidate.